Scheduled MonumentsEnglandStank Hall quasi-manorial site

 What is Stank Hall quasi-manorial site?

-Stank Hall is a quasi-manorial site located in Yorkshire, England, designated as a scheduled ancient monument.
+Stank Hall is a quasi-manorial site located in Yorkshire, England, representing a form of settlement intermediate between a peasant farmstead and a full manor house.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002985.

 Who is responsible for protecting Stank Hall quasi-manorial site?